liangguangyii/liangguangyii.github.io/_posts/2024-6-9-notes-for-classical-electric-dynamic.md

 ## Retarded Potentials

-In Lorentz gauge, \eqref{eq:modified-maxwell-lorentz} could be rewritten as:
+In Lorentz gauge, Equation \eqref{eq:modified-maxwell-lorentz} could be rewritten as: